 Pool with Two Figures combined two of Hockney’s most popular themes from his work during the 1960s and 1970s- swimming pools and the double portrait concept.
 Pool with Two Figures displays a man dressed in white trunks swimming underwater, as well as Hockney’s former lover Schlesinger dressed and standing at the edge of the pool gazing down on the underwater swimmer.
 Pool with Two Figures was set in the South of France.

-Hockney’s technique of utilizing several pictures taken ay different times and locations before being reorganized into a coherent order is a system of careful manipulation and trickery of the eye that is often utilized by the artist.
-Experimenting with the audience’s perception as well as misrepresenting perceptions have always been an important element of the artist’s repertoire.
+Hockney’s technique of utilizing several pictures taken at different times and locations before being reorganized into a coherent order is a system of careful manipulation and trickery of the eye that is often utilized by the artist.
+Experimenting with the audience’s perception and misrepresenting perceptions have always been an important element of the artist’s repertoire.

 On November 15, 2018, Study for Portrait of an Artist (Pool with Two Figures) sold for $90,312,500 million at Christie’s2.
 This auction result made it the most expensive work ever sold at auction by a living artist, selling for 5,000 times its original price.
 The previous record was Jeff Koons’s Balloon Dog (Orange)3, which sold for $58.4m in 2013.

-The painting also bore an ominous sense that was made even more magnified by the idyllic surroundings in the painting.
+The painting also bore an ominous sense that was made even more magnified by the idyllic surroundings.
 It is reported that the artist’s lover, Schlesinger, moved out of the residence that the two shared before the painting was even completed.
-Pool with Two Figures was therefore inspired by Hockney’s troubled relationship with his then lover.
+Pool with Two Figures was inspired by Hockney’s troubled relationship with his then-lover.
 It stands out from all his other works, which are typically infused with a sense of wonderful tranquillity and peace.